blackbeltdevelopers/cheatsheats/HTML.md

 # <span id="l1">What Is HTML</span>
 - HTML is the main language for building websites.
 You can't have a website without html _even websites builders_ can't do the job without html.
-In fact you can build a website depending on HTML solely
+In fact you can build a website depending on HTML solely and thus HTML is the standard markup language for web pages
 - HTML stands for Hyper Text Markup Language
     - hyper text is text which contains links to other texts
     - you can think of markup as a way to display text in certain ways like in chat apps we type : \*bold text\*
-- HTML is the standard markup language for creating Web pages
 - It consists of series of elements that tell the browser how to display the content
 - _Of Course HTML does more than just showing text (and that's the fun part)_
 <br><br>